Shaping the Future of Science, Engineering and Digital Education

 • Yorkin Kadirov

-Navoiy state university of mining and technologyes, Uzbekistan
+Navoiy State University of Mining and Technologies, Uzbekistan

 • Huaming Zhang